vikingeducation/assignment_search/README.md

 Searching a graph (represented however you feel most comfortable -- Edge List, Adjacency List or Adjacency Matrix) using DFS.
 Searching the same graph using BFS.
+Select first vertex enqueue vertex dequeue first node and check to see if value is equal to search value if so return vertex else enqueue all current vertex children and repeat.